5 min read

 Do dogs like garlic?

-Many dogs don’t like garlic on its own and won’t be tempted to eat it.
-But as we mentioned at the top of the page, garlic is widely used to prepare a wide range of human foods and dishes, many of which can seem very appetizing to your fur-baby.
+Dogs will eat and enjoy many different types of food, but do they like garlic?
+Many dogs don’t like garlic on its own and won’t be tempted to eat it — but, as we mentioned at the start of this guide, garlic is widely used to prepare a wide range of human foods and dishes, many of which can seem very appetizing to your dog.

 two slices of garlic bread - Can Dogs Eat Garlic